Fascism, Its Characteristics, Pros, and Cons with Examples

 Fascism Vs. Capitalism

 Fascism and capitalism both allow entrepreneurship.
-The fascist society restricts it to those who contribute to the national interest.
-Entrepreneurs must follow the orders of the central planners.
-They can become very profitable.
-But not because they are in touch with the market.
+A fascist society restricts it to those who contribute to the national interest; entrepreneurs must follow the orders of the central planners.
+They can become very profitable, but not because they are in touch with the market.

 Many entrepreneurs are independent-minded.
 They prefer to take orders from customers, not the government.
-Fascism could destroy the entrepreneurial spirit, thus limiting innovation.
-Innovation creates jobs, more tax revenue, and higher stock prices.
+Fascism can destroy this entrepreneurial spirit, thus limiting the innovation that creates jobs, more tax revenue, and higher stock prices.
 Fascist nations miss this comparative advantage over other countries.
-For instance, technological innovation is one factor that keeps America several steps ahead of most nations.
+For instance, technological innovation is one factor that keeps the United States several steps ahead of most nations.
 Silicon Valley is America's innovative advantage.

 Fascism, like capitalism, does not promote equality of opportunity.
 Those without the proper nutrition, support, and education may never make it to the playing field.
 Society will never benefit from their valuable skills.

 Fascism Vs. Socialism